There’s something special about ferry journeys. They offer a sense of adventure, a link to our seafaring past, and a showstopping island conclusion.

 Climb aboard and discover some of Scotland’s most disarming ferry routes.

-Sailings to the Scottish islands are open to travellers, however, there are limits on the numbers that can sail, so please book ahead to avoid disappointment.
+Sailings to the Scottish islands are open to travellers but please note non-essential travel to or from areas under Level 3 restrictions is not permitted for islands under levels 0, 1, and 2 restrictions.
+There are also limits on the numbers that can sail, so please book ahead to avoid disappointment.
 It is also important to book island accommodation before arriving.
 You can now check if your ferry is part of the ‘Good to Go’ scheme.

 Kennacraig to Islay